 Pod Name: ubuntu-sleeperCommand: sleep 5000

 5. Create a multi-container pod with 2 containers.
 Use the spec given below.

 The KodeKloud CKA preparation course offers a guided, structured way to prepare for the Certified Kubernetes Administrator exam.
-With KodeKloud’s unique classes, practical labs, and mock exams, you will find it easy to grasp complex concepts on the management of Kubernetes clusters.
-The value you gain from taking this course is immeasurable, as you gain essential insights into the fundamentals that run containers and cloud-hosted applications.
-Take a quick preview of KodeKloud’s unique learning videos today – no login required.
+With KodeKloud’s unique classes, practical labs, and mock exams, you will find it easy to grasp complex concepts in the management of Kubernetes clusters.
+The value you gain from taking this course is immeasurable as you gain essential insights into the fundamentals that run containers and cloud-hosted applications.
+Take a quick preview of KodeKloud’s unique learning videos here – no login required.

 Welcome to KodeKloud!